-Climate change is a serious threat to children’s right to grow up in a healthy environment is an essential part of children’s right to health, under Article 24 of the Convention on the Rights of the Child.
+Climate change is a serious threat to children’s right to grow up in a healthy environment, which is part of children’s right to health under Article 24 of the Convention on the Rights of the Child.
 Governments have a duty to protect the rights of children by taking action on climate change.
 One responsible action is putting a price on the pollution that threatens this right.
 From April 15 to 17, the CCRC, as a member of the Intergenerational Climate Coalition, will be drawing attention to children’s right to a healthy environmment in an Ontario court room.
 The Coalition has intervenor status in the Saskatchewan and Ontario court challenges over climate change.

 The CCRC is contributing evidence based on the Convention on the Rights of the Child.
 Four arguments are supported by international documents that analyze the impacts of climate change for children and relate those to children’s rights in the Convention, which has been ratified by both federal and provincial governments in Canada:

 - All children are exceptionally vulnerable to the negative impacts of climate change because of their age and the increasing harm to their environment over time;